eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

  For more information, see [Section 7.4.3.5](#7435-risks-and-mitigation-measures-related-to-user-privacy).
 - The value of one or more of the attributes in the PID or attestation has changed.
-- The security architecture of the Wallet Solution may use PIDs and/or attestations that are issued just-in-time, at the moment that PID or attestation is being requested by a Relying Party.
+- The security architecture of the Wallet Solution uses PIDs and/or attestations that are issued just-in-time, at the moment that PID or attestation is being requested by a Relying Party.
 This is sometimes called synchronous issuing.